redbrick/docs-old/docs/network/junos.md

 ge-0/0/1.20             up    up
 ```

-The interface name in this case will be:<br>
+The interface name in this case will be:
 `ge` which stands for gigabit ethernet-0/0/number of port